Connected algebraic groups acting on three-dimensional Mori fibrations: Preliminaries

 Similarly, when $X$ is a rational variety of dimension $n$, a subgroup $H\subseteq \Bir(X)$ is of bounded degree if $\varphi H\varphi^{-1}\subseteq \Bir(\p^n)$ is of bounded degree for some (equivalently for each) birational map $\varphi\colon X\dasharrow \p^n$. \end{definition}

-This, together with the Zariski topology of $\Bir(X)$, allows to give the following characterization.
-In particular to give a unique structure of algebraic group to each algebraic subgroup of $\Bir(X)$. \begin{proposition} \cite[Corollaire~2.18, Lemme~2.19, and Remarque~2.20]{BF}.\\ Let $X$ be a rational variety.
+This, together with the Zariski topology of $\Bir(X)$, allows to give the following characterisation.
+In particular it gives a unique structure of algebraic group to each algebraic subgroup of $\Bir(X)$. \begin{proposition} \cite[Corollaire~2.18, Lemme~2.19, and Remarque~2.20]{BF}.\\ Let $X$ be a rational variety.
 The following hold. \begin{enumerate} \item Every algebraic subgroup $G\subseteq \Bir(X)$ is closed and of bounded degree. \item For each subgroup $H\subseteq \Bir(X)$ which is closed and of bounded degree, there is an algebraic group $G$ and an algebraic group homomorphism $\rho\colon G\to \Bir(X)$ whose image is $H$ and such that, for each irreducible variety $A$, morphisms $A\to \Bir(X)$ whose image is contained in $H$ correspond, via $\rho$, to morphisms of varieties $A\to G$.
 In particular, $\rho$ induces an homeomorphism $G\to H$. \end{enumerate} \end{proposition}

-We can in fact generalize the notion of bounded degree subgroups to any normal projective variety. \begin{definition} Let $X$ be a normal projective variety, and let $H$ be an ample divisor.
+We can in fact generalise the notion of bounded degree subgroups to any variety.
+This will be used to show that some elements of $\Bir(X)$ do not belong to algebraic subgroups.
+(More precisely, Lemma~\ref{Lemm:AlgebraickS} will be used in the proofs of Proposition~\ref{vertical_conic} and Lemma~\ref{Lem:ActiononQQg2}.) \begin{definition} .
 To every birational map $\varphi\in \Bir(X)$, we associate its degree, with respect to $H$, given by

 where $\pi_1,\pi_2\colon \Gamma\to X$ are the two projections from the graph $\Gamma\subseteq X\times X$ of $\varphi$.

 We say that a subset $G\subseteq \Bir(X)$ has \emph{bounded degree} if the subset $\{\deg_H(g)\mid g\in G\} \subseteq \N$ admits an upper bound, for each ample divisor $H$ on $X$. \end{definition} \begin{remark}In order to verify the boundedness of the degree, it is sufficient to check it with respect to one ample divisor $H$ on $X$ (see \cite[Theorem~2]{1701.07760}).
 Moreover, the boundedness of the degree is invariant under conjugation by a birational map $X\dasharrow Y$.